jmazor/mazor-app2/README.md

 # Mazor's Inventory Application
-The following contains instructions on how to this application.
+The following contains instructions on how to operate this Inventory Application.
 The application should be fairly intuitive, but please visit this file for specific instructions.

 ## Import List